-CHARACTER ELEMENT OBJECTIVE DESIGN RESPONSE AVOID ILLUSTRATION FRONT BOUNDARY TREATMENT To maintain the existing open character of streetscapes.
-Require no or low front fencing in accordance with the prevailing streetscape character.
-High solid front fences.
-Avoid high front fences CAR PARKING STRUCTURES To ensure basement garages do not increase the visual bulk of buildings.
+CHARACTER ELEMENT OBJECTIVE DESIGN RESPONSE AVOID ILLUSTRATION CAR PARKING STRUCTURES To minimise the loss of front gardens and the dominance of car parking structures.
+To ensure basement garages do not increase the visual bulk of buildings.
+Ensure driveways and car parking structures are located to the side or rear of dwellings.
 Ensure basements project no more than 0.5m above natural ground level, unless the finished floor level of abutting properties is greater than 0.5m.
 Where possible, locate the entry to basement garages to the side or rear of dwellings so they are not visible from the street.
+Driveways and car parking structures that dominate front setbacks or obscure views of the dwelling.
 Basement ramps that commence at the street frontage.
 Basement garages that result in buildings with a 2.5 to 3 storey appearance from the street.
+Wide garages and carports that dominate the front facade.
+Location of car parking structures Avoid wide garages